mnot/I-D/for-the-users/draft.md

 Thanks also to the WHATWG for blazing the trail.

-Thanks to Edward Snowden for his comments regarding the priority of end users.
+Thanks to Edward Snowden for his comments regarding the priority of end users at IETF93.

-Thanks to Harald Alvestrand for his substantial feedback, Joe Hildebrand and Martin Thomson for their suggestions, and Niels ten Oever for encouragement.
+Thanks to Harald Alvestrand for his substantial feedback and Joe Hildebrand, Niels ten Oever, and Martin Thomson for their suggestions.